 The quill pen was invented in Seville, Spain around the 6th Century.
 Swan feathers were used for exclusive pens whereas goose feathers were used for average quality pens.

-21. Conventional ritual of Spain
+21. Conventional Ritual of Spain

 Another fun fact about Spain is a traditional custom followed on the Spanish New Year is to eat 12 grapes, each with one beat of the clock when the clock turns 12 for a fruitful year ahead amidst family and friends.